majewsky/rust-jmdict/CONTRIBUTING.md

 * If the copy of JMdict is outdated and you need a newer version, open an issue and I'll make a new release with a newer copy for you.
 Please don't send a PR for this; I have no way to verify the diff and will do the import myself anyway.
+* When making changes, please also add entries to `CHANGELOG.md` to describe your change, in the topmost "Unreleased" section.
+(If a release was recently made and there is no "Unreleased" section, start one.)

 # Explanations